Record check requests are only accepted online.

-Police record checks are required for a variety of reasons including employment, adoption, international travel, volunteer work, citizenship, name change, student placement or to obtain a record suspension, formerly pardon.
-If you are uncertain about the type of record check you require, please contact Sault Police.
+Police record checks are required for a variety of reasons including employment, adoption, international travel, volunteer work, citizenship, name change, student placement or to obtain a record suspension (formerly known as a pardon).

 The Sault Ste.
 Marie Police Service is pleased to offer online records check submissions to members of the public.
-Please visit our Online Records Check page.
+Please review our frequently asked questions (FAQs) below before visiting our Online Records Check page to apply.

 Our record check form(s) can be completed and submitted online.
 Fees are payable online at the time you submit your request.
 You will need to provide two pieces of government issued identification, one of which must include your photo.

 Self-Declaration Form (please complete this form if you have an existing criminal record only)